Director of Business Development

 Port of Long Beach California

-Don Snyder is the Director of Business Development for the Port of Long Beach, California.
-The post was created as part of a reorganization of Port divisions in October 2014.
-Previously Mr. Snyder was Director of the Trade Development Division; he was appointed to the post in 2006 by the Long Beach Board of Harbor Commissioners, having served since 2003 as Marketing Manager in the Trade and Maritime Services Division.
+Donald B. Snyder is the Director of Business Development in the Commercial Operations Bureau for the Port of Long Beach, California.
+He was appointed to the post in 2006 by the Long Beach Board of Harbor Commissioners, having served since 2003 as Marketing Manager in the Trade and Maritime Services Division.

-As Director of the Business Development Division, Mr. Snyder is responsible for bringing new business to the Port and maintaining relationships with terminal operators, vessel operators, cargo owners and supply chain partners.
+As Director of the Business Development Division, Mr. Snyder is responsible for maximizing revenue opportunities for the Port by developing business attraction strategies and through close business relationships with ocean carriers, cargo owners, terminal operators, labor and supply chain partners.

-Before joining the Port, his more than 20 years of experience in the transportation industry included six years as Manager of Import and Export Logistics for Mattel Inc., where he was responsible for the importing and exporting of products between the United States and the world, focusing primarily on moving goods from plants in Asia, Mexico and Italy to Mattel’s U.S. distribution facilities.
+Before joining the Port, his nearly 30 years of experience in the transportation industry included six years as Manager of Import and Export Logistics for Mattel Inc., where he was responsible for the importing and exporting of products between the United States and the world, focusing primarily on moving goods from overseas plants to Mattel’s U.S. distribution facilities.

 He also spent 18 years working in sales, marketing and pricing with ocean carriers including Sea-Land Services, Hyundai Merchant Marine and Lykes Brothers Steamship Co.

 Mr. Snyder, who has traveled extensively throughout the United States, Asia, Europe and Mexico, is actively involved in California State University, Long Beach, international business programs, including serving on the Policy and Steering Committee for the Center of International Trade and Transportation and the Supply Chain Management Advisory Board.